10 Ways To Improve The Gut Microbiome

 Cut The Sugar

 Although I already mentioned sugar, it is probably worth mentioning again.
-It is very difficult to achieve a healthy microbiome while consuming large amounts of sugar or sugary foods (like fruit) on a regular basis.
+It is very difficult to achieve a healthy microbiome while consuming large amounts of sugar or sugary foods (like fruit) regularly.
 Fast digesting sugars when consumed actually starve your beneficial bacteria while feeding things like candida.

 Candida is typically present in small amounts but an overgrowth can lead to sugar cravings and brain fog.
 The best thing to do here is really focus on lowering your consumption of sugar from all sources, including grains and fruits.
 Opt instead for foods in the next section.